segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/destination-plugins/firebase-kotlin-android.md

 ### Troubleshooting

 Firebase has great logging.
-If you are having any issues, you can enable debug mode as outlined [here](https://firebase.google.com/docs/analytics/debugview).
+If you are having any issues, you can enable debug mode as outlined [in Google'd Debug view](https://firebase.google.com/docs/analytics/debugview){:target="_blank”} documentation.